Breakfast - a great way to start the day!

 Does your school do this?

-If you think it's a good idea, maybe you could bring it up in your class meeting and ask the Student Council to start it off?
+If you think a Brain Food program is a good idea, maybe you could bring it up in your class meeting and ask the Student Council to start it off?

 - "At my school we can eat fruit and vegetables whenever we want."
 Derryth